Mrs. Mary Ledbetter

 Austin, TX 78702

-I love to teach and have a special love for language arts and social studies.
-This is my eighth year to teach 5th grade at UT Elementary.
+I love to teach and lead, and I have a special love for social studies.
+This is my 9th year at UT Elementary.
 I joined the UTES family when our first graduating class entered 5th grade in 2007.

-This is my 25th year in education.
-My experience includes teaching for 18 years and also serving as an administrator for 7 years.
+I am excited to return to administrative work as the Associate Principal at UTES.
+This is my 26th year in education.
+My experience includes teaching for 19 years and also serving as an administrator for 7 years.
 I started my teaching career in Austin ISD at Govalle Elementary in 1990 and now have the honor of teaching the children of some of my former students.

 My husband and I live in Driftwood, about 22 miles southwest of Austin.
 I grew up there, and we raised their 2 children there.
 My four young grandchildren, Lauren, Noah, Jack, and Luke are so special to me.
 If you want to see me “sparkle”, just ask me about them.